bfmartin/ansible-role-sshknownhosts/README.md

 ssh_known_hosts_state: present or absent. the default is present

 ssh_known_hosts_enctype: The public key encoding type to scan for.
-Choices are rsa, dsa or ecdsa.
+Choices are rsa, dsa, ecdsa or ed25519.
 Default is rsa.

 ssh_known_hosts_port: The port to connect to when scanning the remote host.
 Default is 22.